OmahaCentralCybersecurity/Passwords/README.md

 **3. Run `BruteForce.py` a couple of times, changing the number of random characters in your password.
 Note time taken given a certain number of characters and the number of guesses.
 Try password lengths of 2, 3, 4, and 5.
 Run multiple tests.
 Keep a log of the time it takes for each run.**
 4. In `BruteForce.py` and change line 13 to add other characters and puntuation `string.ascii.punctuation`.
 Do the same in your code for `generate()`.
 **5. Calcuate how many guesses per second is your computer making (use time + num of attempts).
 Explain how you can up with your answer.**
 **6. What is the number of guesses needed to brute-force all 2 letter passwords?
 3?
 4?
 5?**
 **7. Based on the time taken for the lengths of 2 - 5, how long would estimate it would take to brute-force a 6 character password?
 7?
 8?**
 **8. Why would the time taken rarely be equal to the numbers you just calcuated above?
-(For questions 6 and 7)** **9.
-Most users do not use a random assortment of characters and symbol, rather they use words, phrases that are meaningful to them.
+(For questions 6 and 7)**
+**9. Most users do not use a random assortment of characters and symbol, rather they use words, phrases that are meaningful to them.
 Brainstorm a way that you could improve a brute-force attack where you know the user has entered meaningful words versus just random letters.
 How could you guess smarter?**

 ## Dictionary Attack
 h/t [fendy Hackernoon article](https://hackernoon.com/i-cracked-40000-passwords-with-python-yours-might-have-been-one-of-them-3fr32je)

+1. Change your run command in Repl.it to run `DictionaryAttack.py`
+2.